-Although I’ve written before about the process of career change (“Figuring Out a New Career, May 29 2010) I recently conceived of a simple, 3 stage model that can serve to assist you if you’re wondering about switching careers.
+Although I’ve written before about the process of career change, I recently conceived of a simple, 3 stage model that can serve to assist you if you’re wondering about switching careers.
 The essence of it is outlined below:

 Realization is the first stage, the realization that all is not well with your career.
 Realization can come in a wide variety of forms, and often several realizations converge at once to launch this process.
 There are lots of obvious realizations: I realize that I dread waking up on Monday and going into work, I realize that I need to make more money, I realize I’m not going to get promoted, I realize that I’m not doing work that excites me, etc. But realization can begin with subtler cues: I realize I’m really interested when my friend tells me about the kind of work he does, I realize that I daydream a lot on the job, I realize that I’m getting more tired than I used to at the end of the week.